Missouri Military and Veterans Benefits

 Jefferson City, MO 65102-1335

-Missouri Local Veterans Employment Representatives (LVER) and Disabled Veterans Outreach Program (DVOP) Specialists: The Division of Workforce Development has staff throughout the state to specifically assist Veterans, transitioning Service members and their Spouses.
+Missouri Local Veterans Employment Representatives (LVER) and Disabled Veterans Outreach Program (DVOP) Specialists: The Missouri Division of Workforce Development has staff throughout the state to specifically assist Veterans, transitioning Service members and their Spouses.
 LVERs facilitate or help in job placement, accessing needed services, and advocate for Veterans by developing employment opportunities.
-DVOP specialists provide case management and develop career and job training opportunities for Veterans, with special emphasis on Veterans with service-connected disabilities.
+DVOP Specialists provide case management and develop career and job training opportunities for Veterans, with special emphasis on Veterans with service-connected disabilities.
 All services at Missouri Job Centers are provided free of charge.

 For more information or assistance please call a Missouri Job Center at 888-728-5627.